gecad-pyticle-swarm/pyticle-swarm/docs/index.rst

 ..
-PSO documentation master file, created by sphinx-quickstart on Thu Dec  2 13:59:03 2021.
+Pyticle Swarm's documentation master file, created by sphinx-quickstart on Thu Dec  2 13:59:03 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.